SnapshotGames/dmb_clips/README.md

 # Dumb Sequencing and Playback

-A dumb alternative to Unity3D's own 'smart' Animation, Timeline and Cinemachine systems.
+A dumb alternative to Unity3D's own 'smart' Animator, Timeline and Cinemachine systems.

 Installation
 ----